burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 };
 ```

 As you can see there is a lot of data sent both ways.
-In this example we're sending simple object and it won't cause any performance issues.
-But if you try to pass object with thousands of keys it's going to slow down.
+In this example we're sending simple object, and it won't cause any performance issues.
+But if you try to pass object with thousands of keys, it's going to slow down.
 Why?
 Because every time we send sth to Worker, [Structured Clone Algorithm](http://w3c.github.io/html/infrastructure.html#safe-passing-of-structured-data) has to be called to clone that object.
-For those who don't want to read whole spec :P, it's simply recursing through given object and creates clone of it.
+For those who don't want to read the whole spec :P, it's simply recursing through given object and creates a clone of it.

 In this point you probably could notice what kind of issue we're going to have.
 When sending large data structures or sending smaller ones by quite often, we might end up waiting for responses longer than our 16ms.
 Here is a simple benchmark done on my computer: